zanaptak/TypedCssClasses/README.md

 ## Samples

 Check out the [Fable Tailwind sample](https://github.com/zanaptak/TypedCssClasses/tree/master/sample/FableTailwind) to see it in action.
-Shows the use of a local Tailwind CSS configuration that is customized, purged, and minified.
+Demonstrates the use of a local Tailwind CSS setup that is customized, purged, and minified.

 ## Getting started